Depth Perception Test

 What is depth perception?

 Depth perception is our ability to see the world in three dimensions.
 It allows us to see and understand how far away objects are and accurately perceive the relative distance between objects.
-Depth perception works through various visual cues such as binocular vision (using both eyes), monocular vision (using one eye), motion parallax, and perspective.
+It works through various visual cues such as binocular vision (using both eyes), monocular vision (using one eye), motion parallax, and perspective.
 This ability helps us navigate our environment, judge distances, and interact with objects in everyday life.

 What is a Depth Perception Test?